Białystok Voivodeship (1919–1939): Politics

 From 10 July 1930 to the end of February 1934, Marian Zyndram-Kościałkowski was the Voivode of Białystok.
-During this time, he streamlined administration, increased supervision of officials, and prioritised the development of sewers and streets in Bialystok.
-He also founded the Regional Committee for Unemployment, as well as had their share in the creation of the Agricultural Chamber of Białystok and ensuring the participation of entrepreneurs in the second Bialystok Fair Vilnius.
-He was also one of the founders of Jagiellonia Białystok Sports Club (of which he was honorary president of the club).
+During this time, he streamlined administration, increased supervision of officials, and prioritised the development of sewers and streets in Białystok.
+He also founded the Regional Committee for Unemployment, as well as had their share in the creation of the Agricultural Chamber of Białystok and ensuring the participation of entrepreneurs in the second Białystok Fair Vilnius.
+He was also one of the founders of Jagiellonia Białystok Sports Club (of which he was honorary president).
+Following the tenure of Zyndram-Kościałkowski, General Janusz Głuchowski, commander of the X Corps District, received an offer to take up the office of Voivode of Białystok.
+On July 3rd, 1934, president Mościcki signed the act of nomination, but the general did not accept it and did not come to Białystok and as a result Stefan Pasławski was chosen instead.

-In November 1930, Marian Zyndram-Kościałkowski once again became a member of Parliament (he was 17th on the list of the Nonpartisan Bloc for Cooperation with the Government (BBWR).

-In 1932, Zyndram-Kościałkowski remained at the disposal of the Head of the Department and the Ministry of Defense Corps.